MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/honolulu/honolulu-and-asr.md

 **To Connect your Gateway to Azure**

-1. Run the **New-AadAsrApp.ps1** script included in the .zip file of the 1.0.6 release, with the following considerations:
+1. Run the **New-AadAsrApp.ps1** PowerShell script included in **Honolulu-1709-TechnicalPreview-RC.zip** release, with the following considerations:
     - If the Honolulu gateway host is installed on a Windows 10 machine and running in desktop mode, and is internet connected, run this script **without any parameters** from the Honolulu gateway host machine.
     - If the Honolulu gateway is not internet connected or is installed on a Windows Server 2016 running as a service, run the script on any internet connected client and provide the Honolulu gateway server name in the **-GatewayEndpoint** parameter.
     - This script requires two Azure PowerShell modules: **AzureRM **and **AzureAD**.
 If you do not have these modules installed, execute the following commands in an elevated PowerShell console: